MarkPearlCoZa/Blog_General/_posts/2016-07-26-Three-phases-of-programming.md

 #### Make it work

-This is the first stage.
-When I am at this stage I'm still feeling around the problem.
-I'm not to worried about naming.
-In fact, I purposely pick 'bad' names (see my [article on stage of naming](http://blog.markpearl.co.za/Four-Stages-Of-Naming))
+This is the first stage I typically go through.
+When I am at this stage I'm still feeling around the problem or a subset of the problem.
+I'm not to worried about naming things right.
+In fact, I often purposely pick 'bad' names (see my [article on stage of naming](http://blog.markpearl.co.za/Four-Stages-Of-Naming)).
+I'm also not to worried encapsulation - I'm happy to have big chunks of code mashed together.
+I'm solely focussed on getting the code to "work".

+That doesn't mean I write the entire application all at once.
+I'm still breaking the problem down into smaller chunks.